FREERIDE Endurance TestRocky Mountain Altitude Powerplay C70 – the final report

 3

-Flipchip: The chainstays can be shortened to a short 436 millimetres using a flipchip.
-Nevertheless, the Altitude is not a manual machine.
-The gears have to be readjusted afterwards.Photo: Laurin Lehner / Mediengruppe KlambtFlipchip: The chainstays can be shortened to a short 436 millimetres using a flipchip.
-Nevertheless, the Altitude is not a manual machine.
-The gears have to be readjusted afterwards.
+Flipchip: The chainstays can be shortened to a mere 436 millimetres using the flipchip.
+Even so, the Altitude is not a bike designed for manual manoeuvres.
+The gears will need to be readjusted afterwards.Photo: Laurin Lehner / Mediengruppe KlambtFlipchip: The chainstays can be shortened to a mere 436 millimetres using the flipchip.
+Even so, the Altitude is not a bike designed for manual manoeuvres.
+The gears will need to be readjusted afterwards.

-In addition to trail tours in the foothills of the Alps and on trails in the Black Forest, I have used the e-freerider as a year-round commuter bike for work.
-That means: 30 kilometres a day in snow, mud and rain.
-I covered a total of over 5500 kilometres during the year of use.
-I didn't get away without a defect.
+As well as trail rides in the Alpine foothills and on trails in the Black Forest, I’ve been using the E-Freerider as a year-round commuter bike for work.
+That means 30 kilometres a day in snow, slush and rain.
+Over the course of the year, I clocked up a total of over 5,500 kilometres.
+I didn’t get through it without a few breakdowns.

-In May, moisture penetrated the display, then the engine went on strike: control unit broken.
-Rocky replaced the parts free of charge as part of the 3-year warranty.
-The Race Face Aeffect dropper post was also a bit of a bitch from time to time, but could be brought back into working order with a little oil.
+In May, moisture got into the display, then the motor stopped working: the control unit was faulty.
+Rocky replaced the parts free of charge under the 3-year warranty.
+The Race Face Aeffect Vario strut also played up from time to time, but could be got working again with a bit of oil.

 Despite the nominally long reach, I (1.78 metres) got on well with the frame size (L).
 The Altitude Powerplay positions the rider low on the bike.
-The geo can be easily changed thanks to the Ride-Four geometry adjustment.
-Either way, it remains flat and downhill-orientated.
+The geometry can be easily adjusted thanks to the Ride Four geometry adjustment system.
+Either way, it remains flat and downhill-oriented.

-Big box: The in-house Dyname 4.0 Mountain Bike Drive motor is one of the most powerful on the market.
-However, the idler pulley makes the cranks feel rough and noisy.
-The large 720 Wh battery enables a long range.Photo: Laurin Lehner / Mediengruppe KlambtBig box: The in-house Dyname 4.0 Mountain Bike Drive motor is one of the most powerful on the market.
-However, the idler pulley makes the cranks feel rough and noisy.
-The large 720 Wh battery enables a long range.Thick tyres: Rocky uses Maxxis Assegai 2.5 WT 3C MaxxGrip DD tyres at the front and Maxxis Minion DHR II 2.4 WT 3C MaxxTerra DD tyres at the rear.Photo: Laurin Lehner / Mediengruppe KlambtThick tyres: Rocky uses Maxxis Assegai 2.5 WT 3C MaxxGrip DD tyres at the front and Maxxis Minion DHR II 2.4 WT 3C MaxxTerra DD tyres at the rear.
+A hefty bike: the in-house Dyname 4.0 Mountain Bike Drive motor is one of the most powerful on the market.
+However, the pulley causes the cranks to feel a bit rough and generates some noise.
+The large 720 Wh battery provides a long range.Photo: Laurin Lehner / Mediengruppe KlambtA hefty bike: the in-house Dyname 4.0 Mountain Bike Drive motor is one of the most powerful on the market.
+However, the pulley causes the cranks to feel a bit rough and generates some noise.
+The large 720 Wh battery provides a long range.Chunky tyres: Rocky fits the Maxxis Assegai 2.5 WT 3C MaxxGrip DD at the front and the Maxxis Minion DHR II 2.4 WT 3C MaxxTerra DD at the rear.Photo: Laurin Lehner / Mediengruppe KlambtChunky tyres: Rocky fits the Maxxis Assegai 2.5 WT 3C MaxxGrip DD at the front and the Maxxis Minion DHR II 2.4 WT 3C MaxxTerra DD at the rear.

-The heavy Altitude Powerplay only feels at home in rough, steep terrain - when it gets fast and rough.
-Here it offers maximum traction and therefore safety.
-It encourages the rider to leave the throttle open.
-As long as the speed is right, the Rocky can be manoeuvred easily over the trail.
+The heavy Altitude Powerplay really comes into its own on rough, steep terrain – when things get fast and bumpy.
+Here, it offers maximum traction and, with it, safety.
+This encourages the rider to keep the throttle open.
+As long as the pace is right, the Rocky can be steered nimbly along the trail.

-On tamer trails, on the other hand, it feels clumsy, steers sluggishly and can only be manoeuvred over obstacles with a lot of physical effort in a bunny hop.
-The conversion to Mullet has done the bike good.
-Despite the very short chainstays (adjustable 436/439 mm), the Rocky is not a manual machine.
+On gentler trails, however, it feels clumsy, handles sluggishly and can only be manoeuvred over obstacles using a bunny hop, which requires a lot of physical effort.
+The conversion to a mullet frame has done the bike a world of good.
+Despite the very short chainstays (adjustable to 436/439 mm), the Rocky isn’t a bike designed for wheelies.

-That's why I didn't really warm to the Rocky.
-But I can't blame the bike for that.
-It says e-freerider on the side and e-freerider on the inside.
-It doesn't suit my intended use.
+That’s why I never really warmed to the Rocky.
+But I can’t blame the bike for that.
+It says ‘E-Freerider’ on it, and that’s exactly what it is.
+It just isn’t right for what I want to use it for.
 Sorry, Altitude Powerplay.
-Not a match!
+Not a good match!

-The Race Face Aeffect R Dropper has 175 millimetre travel in the L-frame.
-The mud made things difficult for her, but she was always able to get going again.Photo: Laurin Lehner / Mediengruppe KlambtThe Race Face Aeffect R Dropper has 175 millimetre travel in the L-frame.
-The mud made things difficult for her, but she was always able to get going again.
+The Race Face Aeffect R dropper post has 175-millimetre travel on the L-frame.
+It struggled a bit with the mud, but it always got going again.Photo: Laurin Lehner / Mediengruppe KlambtThe Race Face Aeffect R dropper post has 175-millimetre travel on the L-frame.
+It struggled a bit with the mud, but it always got going again.

-Conclusion: The Rocky Mountain Altitude Powerplay in the endurance test
+Conclusion: The Rocky Mountain Altitude Powerplay put through its paces

 The Rocky Mountain Altitude Powerplay is the ideal park freerider.
-Rough, steep, fast - it feels right at home here.
-If, like me, you like jumping, hopping and riding on the rear wheel on tamer trails, you'll have much more fun with other bikes. - Laurin Lehner, FREERIDE editor
+Rough, steep, fast – it’s right in its element here.
+Anyone who, like me, enjoys jumping, hopping and riding on the back wheel on tamer trails with their e-MTB will have far more fun on other bikes. - Laurin Lehner, FREERIDE editor

-Tester Laurin Lehner (height: 1.78 metres, body weight: 73 kilos) believes that the definition of a freerider on E-MTBs should not be determined by the suspension travel, but by the ability to play with the bike.
-Light e-MTBs often manage this better despite less suspension travel, he says.Photo: Dimitri Lehner / Mediengruppe KlambtTester Laurin Lehner (height: 1.78 metres, body weight: 73 kilos) believes that the definition of a freerider on E-MTBs should not be determined by the suspension travel, but by the ability to play with the bike.
-Light e-MTBs often manage this better despite less suspension travel, he says.
+Tester Laurin Lehner (height: 1.78 metres, weight: 73 kilos) believes that, when it comes to e-MTBs, the definition of a freerider should not be based on suspension travel, but rather on the ability to have fun on the bike.
+He believes that light e-MTBs often manage this better, despite having less suspension travel.Photo: Dimitri Lehner / Mediengruppe KlambtTester Laurin Lehner (height: 1.78 metres, weight: 73 kilos) believes that, when it comes to e-MTBs, the definition of a freerider should not be based on suspension travel, but rather on the ability to have fun on the bike.
+He believes that light e-MTBs often manage this better, despite having less suspension travel.

 Facts: Rocky Mountain Altitude Powerplay C70